xamarin/WebSharp/docs/tutorials/geolocation/README.md

 ## Summary

-In this tutorial we went through creating a application and modifying the source to reference the DOM elements that will be needed in the following parts when we start implementing the `GeoLocation` interface.
+In this tutorial, we went through creating an application and modifying the source to reference the DOM elements that will be needed in the following parts when we start implementing the `GeoLocation` interface.

-We also saw how to interfact with DOM events by listening to the `click` event of the button tag `<button>`.
+We also saw how to interact with DOM events by listening to the `click` event of the button tag `<button>`.

 In the next part, [Part 2](./GeolocationAPI.md), of the tutorial we will start the `Scripting` of the `navigator.geolocation` HTML interface.